-Activists say the UN meeting failed to address urgency of climate change
+Activists say the UN meeting failed to address the urgency of climate change

 “You say you love your children above all else, and yet you are stealing their future in front of their very eyes.
 We have run out of excuses and we are running out of time.
 We have come here to let you know that change is coming, whether you like it or not.
 The real power belongs to the people.”

 Members of the Extinction Rebellion (XR) movement said there was a rising tide of protest.
-“We pay tribute to activists, students, civil society and the leaders of vulnerable countries who are rising up all over the world demanding more,” said Farhana Yamin, from XR UK.
+“We pay tribute to activists, students, civil society, and the leaders of vulnerable countries who are rising up all over the world demanding more,” said Farhana Yamin from XR UK.
 “We need now to work together to build an emergency coalition focused squarely on tackling climate devastation.”

 XR branches have been set up in 35 countries, organizers said.
-US protesters aim to organize a day of action on Jan.
-26, 2019, and international activists are planning a global week of action from April 15, 2019.
-XR protests took place in more than a dozen towns across the UK over the weekend, from chalk-spraying a government building in Bristol to holding a “die-in” demonstration in Cambridge and handing out trees in Glasgow.
+US protesters aim to organize a day of action on January 26, 2019, and international activists are planning a global week of action from April 15, 2019.
+XR protests took place in more than a dozen towns across the United Kingdom over the weekend, from chalk-spraying a government building in Bristol to holding a “die-in” demonstration in Cambridge and handing out trees in Glasgow.

-Patti Lynn, the executive director of the Corporate Accountability campaign group, said: “We will continue to build our movements at home and we will escalate global campaigns to hold big polluters accountable for their role in the climate crisis.
-The movement to demand climate justice has never been more united, organized or determined.
+Patti Lynn, executive director of the Corporate Accountability campaign group, said: “We will continue to build our movements at home and we will escalate global campaigns to hold big polluters accountable for their role in the climate crisis.
+The movement to demand climate justice has never been more united, organized, or determined.
 Our day is coming and we will win.”

-Jennifer Morgan, the executive director of Greenpeace International, said: “People are fed up, outraged and are taking action to defend their homes and children and pushing their leaders to act.
-These people are the hope of our generation and governments must finally stand with them and give us all reasons for hope.”
+Jennifer Morgan, executive director of Greenpeace International, said: “People are fed up, outraged, and are taking action to defend their homes and children and pushing their leaders to act.
+These people are the hope of our generation, and governments must finally stand with them and give us all reasons for hope.”

-In the US, Michael Brune, the head of the Sierra Club environmental campaign group, said: “The American people are joined by the rest of the world in signaling that they will not tolerate any more of Trump’s shameful blustering and inaction, and they have taken up the mantle of climate action while Trump abdicates any semblance of global leadership.”
+In the United States, Michael Brune, head of the Sierra Club environmental campaign group, said: “The American people are joined by the rest of the world in signaling that they will not tolerate any more of Trump’s shameful blustering and inaction, and they have taken up the mantle of climate action while Trump abdicates any semblance of global leadership.”
 He said more than 100 US cities had committed to 100 percent clean energy, covering 15 percent of the US population.

-Stephan Singer, a chief adviser at Climate Action Network, an umbrella group for 1,300 NGOs in more than 120 countries, pointed to the wide range of people taking action and demanding more, including youth and faith groups, indigenous peoples, health authorities, farmers, trade unions, city authorities and some financial institutions.
+Stephan Singer, a chief adviser at Climate Action Network, an umbrella group for 1,300 NGOs in more than 120 countries, pointed to the wide range of people taking action and demanding more, including youth and faith groups, indigenous peoples, health authorities, farmers, trade unions, city authorities, and some financial institutions.
 “All these actions and many more have to magnify and multiply in the next years,” he said.